 AQ considers how adoption influences a child and includes:

-Knowledge of the attachment process
+• Understand the attachment process

-Respect for birth parents
+• Respect birth parents and first families

-Encouraging playfulness and good humor as a family value
+• Encourage playfulness and good humor as a family value